• About

 I planted five haskap berry plants, and in addition to the lovely fruit they produce, they provide a pleasant buffer from passing cars.

-If you’re curious about whether it’s safe to eat food grown in parking strips, I did some research on the subject awhile back.
-You can read the article here.
+If you’re curious about whether it’s safe to eat food grown in parking strips, I did some research on the subject.
+Here’s what to know about growing food in boulevard garden.

 I grow several fruit trees and plenty of rhubarb and perennial herbs on the parking strip as well.
 Given how limited our space is, taking over those stretches near the street — with full sun! — lets us greatly expand what we can grow.